chrisjbillington/tubes/README.md

 # tubes #

-An Ubuntu indicator to tell you if the Intertubes are clogged.
+An AppIndicator to tell you if the Intertubes are clogged.
+Works on Ubuntu with unity or gnome shell, and should work on any other DE that supports AppIndicator.

 Tries to ping The Google all the time, and tells you if the pongs are making it back through the internets.